flawlesscode254/flawlesscode254/README.md

 - [x] `Cyberpanel` - For running a self hosted email server
 - [x] `Appwrite` - A self hosted backend platform similar to firebase
 - [x] `Gitea` - A self hosted Git server to manage my repos
+- [x] `RabbitMQ` - A service that helps servers to communicate with each other in real time

 ### Languages
 ![JavaScript](https://icongr.am/devicon/javascript-original.svg?size=50&color=currentColor)